S4479444/Machine-Learning-for-Robotics-II/README.md

 # Machine Learning for Robotics II
-Assignment of "Machine Learning for Robotics II" course, implementation of U-Net on the classification task over MNIST and fashion-MNIST datasets.
+Assignment of "Machine Learning for Robotics II" course, implementation of Residual Connections with Fully Connected layers, on the classification task over MNIST and fashion-MNIST datasets.

 ## Content
+The assignment consists in a possible implementation of Residual Connections, applied to a Deep Fully Connected Neural Network, using Pytorch.

 ## Installation & Datasets
 1) Download this repository on your device;